UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 # 05 - Asynchronous Development

-This lab will teach you the principles of asynchronous programming, and its application in Embassy-rs.
+This lab will teach you the principles of asynchronous programming, and its application in Embassy.

 ## Resources